apmaros/together/docs/modern_continous_integration_pipeline.md

     tag: latest
 ```

 After repository is checked out, it can be used to build the image.
-The process is similar to the one (`docker build . -t ...`) demonstrated in above section.
+The process is similar to the one (`docker build . -t <image_name>) demonstrated in Part I.

-Build images is then registered to Dockere Hub in repository (repo) under `name` argument.
+Build images is then registered to Dockere Hub in a repository (under `name` argument.
 In his case `apmaros/together`.
 In order to be able to push the image, the repository must exists and user with login `DOCKER_USERNAME` and `DOCKER_PASSWORD` must have access to the repo.
-Login details are secrets stored in github and names used here e.g. `DOCKER_USERNAME`
+Login details are secrets stored in github and names used here e.g. `DOCKER_USERNAME`.

+For security reason, it is recommended to use a new registration and separate account for build process.
+It is important to keep in mind that if image in the repository is compromised, it can be then run to production and compromise system.

 **Install SSH Key**<br>